Adelaide Lawson: Memberships

 Lawson belonged to the Society of Independent Artists, Salons of America (as director), New York Society of Women Artists, Art Alliance of America, Hempstead Harbor Artists Association, and The Dialis.
 (Note: Sources for this list appear in the "Artistic career" section of this article.
-They also include a listing give by the web site of the Williams American Art Gallery.)
+They also include a listing provided by the web site of the Williams American Art Gallery.)

 Personal information

 Lawson's birth name is given as Adelaide Jaffery Lawson.
 She was born in New York on June 9, 1889.
 Her father was S. Levy Lawson.
-Born Simeon Levy, he had obtained a legal change of name to Simeon Levy Lawson shortly after Lawson's birth and it is thus likely that her name at birth and for the next few months was Adelaide Jaffery Levy.
+Born Simeon Levy, he had obtained a legal change of name to Simeon Levy Lawson shortly after Lawson's birth, and it is thus likely that her name at birth and for the next few months was Adelaide Jaffery Levy.
 (Note: Because Lawson was born a few months before the date of the court order that changed the family surname, her legal name may have been Adelaide Jaffery Levy at birth.)
 Simeon Levy's choice of name was influenced by his profession.
 A journalist who traveled frequently, he changed his name to overcome discrimination that he encountered on the assumption that he was a Jew.
-The new name he chose bore close similarity to the name of a well-known newspaperman, Edward Levy-Lawson, owner of the (London) The Daily Telegraph.
+The new name he chose bore close similarity to the name of a well-known newspaperman, Edward Levy-Lawson, owner of the (London) Daily Telegraph.
 (Note: Edward Levy-Lawson reportedly added Lawson to his surname to accommodate a requirement in the will of an uncle, Lionel Lawson.
 His grandson, Jeffrey Lawson, said Simeon's goal was "to deny his Jewish background and become one with British and American culture," but he was discriminated against nonetheless because he "looked Jewish and had a thick Yiddish accent.")
 Lawson's mother was Belle Hart Lawson.
 Although Lawson's grandparents on her father's side were Russian-Polish Jews and those on her mother's were German Jews, her parents were Christian Scientists and, on that account, did not seek medical treatment when Belle contracted breast cancer.
 She died of the disease in November 1901 when Lawson was twelve years old.
 Lawson had two brothers, Wendell Holmes and John Howard.
 They were named after men whom their mother especially respected: the jurist, Oliver Wendell Holmes, and the prison reformer, John Howard.
 Wendell Lawson, who became a chemist and chemical importer, committed suicide at the age of 33 in 1922.
 (Note: Wendell (1887–1922), who had hoped to become a professional musician, found his success as a businessman deeply unsatisfying.)
 John Howard Lawson (1894–1977) was a playwright, screenwriter, and theatrical producer who joined the Communist Party during the 1930s and in 1950 was jailed for contempt of Congress after refusing to testify before the House Committee on Un-American Activities.
-Lawson's parents were affluent, her father through his success as a newspaperman and her mother as daughter of a prosperous German industrialist and, while both parents believed in social reform, her mother was particularly devoted to progressive causes, including women's rights and liberalized early childhood education.
+Lawson's parents were affluent, her father through his success as a newspaperman and her mother as a daughter of a prosperous German industrialist and while both parents believed in social reform, her mother was particularly devoted to progressive causes, including women's rights and liberalized early childhood education.